QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Experimental Results

 \subsection{Human and LLM Evaluation}

-We analyze the quality of the generated intents by our model QUIDS and the best baseline model SegEnc with human evaluation and LLM-based approaches.
-Human inter-annotator agreement is assessed with weighted Cohen’s kappa, revealing fair to moderate consistency across the four metrics.
-As shown in table \ref{tab:evaluation}, QUIDS consistently receives higher scores from all three evaluators, except for Factual Alignment, where human evaluators prefer SegEnc’s outputs.
+We assess the quality of generated intents from QUIDS and the best baseline SegEnc using both human and LLM-based evaluations.
+Inter-annotator agreement, measured by weighted Cohen's $\kappa$, and LLM-human correlations, measured by Spearman and Kendall $\tau$, indicate fair to moderate consistency across metrics (Table~\ref{tab:correlation}, Appendix~\ref{app:correlation}).
+As shown in Table~\ref{tab:evaluation}, QUIDS outperforms SegEnc on all metrics except Factual Alignment, where humans prefer SegEnc.
+Further analysis (subsection~\ref{subsec:intent_type}) shows this stems from the dominance of informational queries, on which SegEnc performs better.
+QUIDS, by contrast, performs better on exploratory queries.
+Figure~\ref{fig:plot_evaluation_all} further illustrates score distributions, revealing three key insights: